DEXA Bone Density Scan

 DEXA is most often performed on the lower spine and hips.
 In children and some adults, the whole body is sometimes scanned.
 Peripheral devices that use x-ray or ultrasound are sometimes used to screen for low bone mass.

-One of our board-certified Radiologists will interpret your exam and send a report to your physician within 5 business days.
-Contact your referring physician for any information pertaining to the findings.
+One of our board-certified radiologists will interpret your exam and send a report to your physician within 5 business days.
+You can also access your report as soon as it is finalized through the online patient portal.
+For any information about the findings, please contact your referring physician.

 Bone density tests are a quick and painless procedure.

 Routine evaluations every two years may be needed to see a significant change in bone mineral density, decrease or increase.
-Few patients, such as patients on high dose steroid medication, may need follow-up at six months.